 Have you considered a career in Landscaping?

 A pro landscape foreman has already proven themselves by managing complete landscape installation projects themselves.
 They understand the importance of leading by example, and know how to manage laborers to keep them productive on the job.
 Most landscape foreman have experience using and maintaining equipment but foreman are still allowed to have their strengths and weaknesses.
-This key to know before applying for this position is to be certain that you have already walked the walk.
-For such an individual, we offer the best pay available.
-For you, it means a high hourly rate and bonuses for exceeding expectations on a project.
-It can also mean being demoted to laborer if you under perform, but all skilled landscapers that are reliable and professional have a place at Billings Landscaping.
+A foreman has the support of the project manager to help them complete a project that meets or exceeds our quality standards here at Billings Landscaping.

 Landscape installers are the core power of Billings Landscaping.
-They are the individuals who give the hard work done.
+They are the individuals who get the hard work done.
 If you like to work hard outside and enjoy learning the specifics required to become a master landscaper, then this is the career path for you.
 Experienced installer are often promoted to foreman.
 Installers will be tasked with setting edging, building retaining walls, laying landscape fabric, laying sod, building patios, and much more.
-Check out our careers page to learn more about the skills we are looking for in a landscape installer.

 Landscape laborers assist installers and foreman in getting the grunt work done.
-They clear sprinkler trenches, help roll out pipe, and settle trenches.
 Laborers continuously rake, shovel, and pack dirt; move boulders, block, and pavers; remove old landscape materials, load dump trailers, shovel gravel, and more.
 Laborers can make anywhere from $10-$15/hour depending on their skills.
 To learn more about the skills your will learn, check out our Employment Page.
 When a laborer is able to perform all of these tasks on his or her own, they are promoted to Landscape Installer.
 If they show leadership skills and prove themselves able to run projects on their own, then they are quickly promoted to landscape foreman where they will first manage smaller projects and grow into managing larger operations.